I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Dr. Payton—Poe—had been nothing but gracious since I’d arrived, but not overbearingly so.
 Overbearing and overly solicitous faculty had been my experience at the other institutions I’d visited during my quest to find the right PhD program.
 Even his willingness to collaborate and share, discuss and troubleshoot had been unpretentious.
 Poe’s ideas and approach were unique and refreshing.

 The man was certainly brilliant, seemed to be a genuinely good guy, and I was curious about his thoughts on Illustris, the universe-scale simulation project, which was why I’d agreed to dinner.
-Yet, tempted as I might be to soften my rules about informality and friendly fraternization with colleagues, I knew better.
+Yet, tempted as I might be to soften my rules about informality and friendly fraternization with colleagues, I wouldn’t.

 “Do you need a ride anywhere?” he asked stiffly, quickly adding, “No pressure.
 It’s just, my mother would be appalled if I didn’t offer.”